zombieCraig/DartRPG/memory-bank/progress.md

 - **Tablet Support**: UI not fully optimized for tablet screens

 ### Recently Fixed Issues
+- ✅ **Screen Transitions**: Enhanced the Hacker Fade transition with improved visual effects and added a new Circuit Reveal transition
 - ✅ **Deprecated Functions**: Fixed deprecated `withOpacity()` method usage throughout the codebase, replacing with `withAlpha()` for better precision and future compatibility
 - ✅ **Code Quality Documentation**: Added comprehensive guide for handling color opacity in Flutter to `.clinerules` file
 - ✅ **Move Oracle Results**: Fixed issue with oracle results from moves not showing in the journal